Jegbu/kubernetes-work/README.md

 - `pods/` — Basic pod definitions
 - `replicasets/` — ReplicaSet and scaling logic
 - `deployments/` — Deployments, rollbacks and upgrades
+- `services/` — Networking, types of services and how to configure them
 ## 🚀 Next Steps

 - Continue with KodeKloud CKA Labs